Aliasing means having more than one variable that points to the same object.

 - When you pass a value as an argument to a method.

-In both cases, you are making a new name for the object.
+In all three cases, you are making a new name for the object.
 This might be the name of a local variable, the name of a field, or the name of a parameter to a method.

 In Pony, every expression has a type.
 So what's the type of